IshitaJ19/yfinance-mcp/README.md

 # yfinance-mcp
-MCP Server for yfinance library
+MCP Server for srock screening, built using the yfinance library.

 ## To set up
 1. Download and install `uv`